Updated: Apr 13

 If you’re just getting started, have been playing for a while – even for decades – there’s something for you in The Paul Franklin Method.
 I invite you to join me and over a thousand other students on our journey to master this amazing instrument.

-Now in our fourth year (2021) of adding content regularly, we’ve addressed the need for a beginner or intermediate student to get started by offering three auxiliary courses, Foundations: E9 Pedal Steel Basics, Applications: E9 Pedal Steel Toolbox , C6 Essentials and C6 Toolbox.
+Now in our fifth year (2022) of adding content to the PFM regularly, we’ve addressed the need for a beginner or intermediate student to get started by offering three auxiliary courses, Foundations: E9 Pedal Steel Basics, Applications: E9 Pedal Steel Toolbox , C6 Essentials and C6 Toolbox.
 All four courses are comprised of select lessons taken from the complete Method.
 Everything taught in Foundations, E9 Toolbox, C6 Essentials and C6 Toolbox is also in the Method.